The Phenomenon of Policy Churn: Where do we go from here?

 \subsection{Learning at the edge of chaos}

 Deep learning has a well-known trade-off between speed of learning and stability that incentivises tuning the learning dynamics to be near the edge of chaos\footnote{As epitomised in the heuristic to tune the learning rate to the largest value that does not explode.}~\cite{cohen2021gradient}.
 The presence of policy churn could enrich this picture in two ways for the case of deep RL.
 First, to the extent that rapid policy change helps drive exploration (Section~\ref{sec:exploration}), this is an additional incentive to keep learning dynamics sufficiently noisy.
-Second, to the extent that self-correction is central to value-based learning~\cite{tandem}, which relies on the actions to be corrected being picked by a greedy policy, this also encourages a large amount of policy change.
+Second, to the extent that value-based learning relies on self-correction~\cite{tandem}, that is, the actions to be corrected need to be picked by a greedy policy, this also encourages a large amount of policy change.
 Circumstantial evidence for these is that value-based RL tends to require additional stabilisation mechanisms (e.g., target networks), less common in policy-based RL.